straw-hat-team/adr/src/adrs/5177934677/README.md

   the platform component that owns the key.
 - Additional reserved prefixes `MUST` be documented by the system that owns them before they are used.
+- Ownership governs authorship: creating, modifying, or removing an entry.
+Carrying an existing entry forward verbatim during propagation is not authorship and is permitted for keys the propagator does not own.

 ### Lifetime contract

+An **operation** is a single logical write performed in response to one processing occasion, such as handling one command, one consumed delivery, or one API request, regardless of how many records or streams it writes to.

 - `annotations`
   - `MUST` be persisted as part of the record's permanent representation when the record is persisted.
+  - Follow the mutability of the record they are attached to: immutable on immutable records such as events, updatable on mutable records such as resources, subject to the ownership rules above.
   - `SHOULD` be projected onto downstream resources by default.
 Projectors `MAY` filter on a per-rule basis.
 - `transient_annotations`